Modern Foreign Languages

 - Present ideas and information orally to a range of audiences

 - Read carefully and show understanding of words, phrases and simple writing

 - Appreciate stories, songs, poems and rhymes in the language

 - Broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary

 - Write phrases from memory and adapt these to create new sentences to express ideas carefully

 - Describe people, places, things and actions orally and in writing

 - Understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter and the conjunction of high-frequency verbs; key features and patterns of the language; how to apply these for instance to build sentences; and how these are different or similar to English.

-French is taught weekly from Reception to Year 6, although it is only statutory from Year 3.
-The children will be taught in a variety of ways; songs, rhymes, games, role play etc.. to develop a love of languages.
+French is taught weekly from Year 3 to Year 6. by a French specialist teacher Madame Brown.
+Although it is only statutory from Year 3, children from Reception to Year 2 also learn french through songs, rhymes, games and stories etc.. to develop a love of languages.